KELVI23/android-ESP-32-bluetooth-arduino/README.md

 ## License

 This project is licensed under the Apache License, Version 2.0.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details